dberzano/release-validation/README.md

     jdl2makeflow /path/to/job.jdl

 By default, it will print a summary and create all necessary files under a working directory called `work` (override with `-w`).
-You then need to move to the working directory and run:

-    cd work
-    makeflow
+Nothing will run, in order to do that you need to add the `--run` switch after `jdl2makeflow`: our program will handle all the subsequent calls to `makeflow` automatically.

 Relevant JDL variables